westermo/netbox/README.md

 ### Sharing a Host Directory with Qemu

-Most platforms (except *Basis*) support 9P file system sharing with the host.
-This can be enabled by setting the absolute path in `QEMU_HOST`.
+NetBox support 9P file sharing between the host and Qemu targets.
+Set directory to share, using the absolute path, in `QEMU_HOST`:

 ```
 ~/src/netbox$ make run QEMU_HOST=/tmp